Thomascountz/thomascountz/_posts/2020-10-24-sql-injection.md

 ## Authentication Form Example

-Let's take a login form with that requires a user enter a username and password to log in.
+Let's take a login form that requires a user enter a username and password to log in.

 ![](/assets/images/sql_injection/login-long-password.png)